dylanmcsweeney/vapourkit-dylan/README.md

 - **Storage**: 5 GB Minimum, 10 GB recommended free space for application and dependencies
 - **GPU**:
   - Minimum 6 GB VRAM
-  - NVIDIA 16xx series or newer (for TensorRT)
+  - NVIDIA 16xx series or newer (for TensorRT) AND at least driver version 580.x!
   - AMD/Intel GPU with DirectX 12 support (for DirectML)

 ## 🔧 Development